 Software

 During the course of my research in computational biology, I have written a fair amount of code that forms a couple of larger programs and numerous small utility programs.
 All of my code is available under the GNU General Public License and can be downloaded from this page.
 Included in my code are libraries written in C++ and Python that may be useful to others developing computational biology software.
-Many of the utility programs are inspired by Jim Kent's collection of programs written in C. Among the programs made available here are:
+Many of the utility programs are inspired by Jim Kent's collection of programs written in C. Other software originating from my group or my collaborators are listed below.

 - Mercator: Constructs multiple whole-genome orthology maps using exon anchors.